flexumio/beautiful-docx/README.md

 **Extra:**

 By default, `text-indent` is added for paragraphs (except the first paragraph in each block).
-This can be disabled by passing `ignoreIndentation: true`;
+This can be disabled by passing `ignoreIndentation: true`.

 If necessary, you can add vertical indents between paragraphs.
 For this, you need to pass the parameter `verticalSpaces`.